ManicMiners/docs/_pages/ScriptingStructure.md

 Triggers such as `walk` and `drive` fire when the tile is entered, not while someone is there.

 ## [CONDITION](_pages/Conditions)
 A condition is an optional statement you can use to add a requirement to your script.
+This is identical to a condition inside of an event chain.
 The conditional test is inside of double parenthesis: `(())`.
 A condition allows you to compare two variables with each other and fire a event based on if the result equals `true` or `false`

+>Note that an `if` trigger is only executed a single time.
+If the trigger check is true - the trigger fires and then checks the conditional.
+The value of the conditional (true/false) only decides which event is called - either the true event or the false event.
+In either case, the tigger will never fire again.

 ## [Event](_pages/Events)
 Events define what should happen.
 They are contained inside square brackets: `[]`.
 There is always a true event and an optional false event.